RAGE (receptor): Mechanisms of Receptor-Mediated AGE Clearance and Signal Transduction

+DC-SIGN is a receptor expressed on dendritic cells and is primarily involved in pathogen recognition and immune responses.
+Recent research suggests that DC-SIGN can also bind AGEs and mediate their clearance, which helps reduce AGE-induced immune activation.
+By modulating the immune response to AGEs, DC-SIGN plays a role in maintaining immune homeostasis and preventing chronic inflammation associated with AGE accumulation.

+Clinical significance

 RAGE has been linked to several chronic diseases, which are thought to result from vascular damage.
 The pathogenesis is hypothesized to include ligand binding, upon which RAGE signals activation of nuclear factor kappa B (NF-κB).
 NF-κB controls several genes involved in inflammation.
 RAGE itself is upregulated by NF-κB.
-Given a condition in which there is a large amount of RAGE ligands (e.g. AGE in diabetes or amyloid-β-protein in Alzheimer's disease) this establishes a positive feed-back cycle, which leads to chronic inflammation.
+Given a condition in which there is a large amount of a RAGE ligand present (e.g. AGE in diabetes or amyloid-β-protein in Alzheimer's disease) this establishes a positive feed-back cycle, which leads to chronic inflammation.
 This chronic condition is then believed to alter the micro- and macrovasculature, resulting in organ damage or even organ failure.
 However, whilst RAGE is up-regulated in inflammatory conditions, it is down-regulated in lung cancer and pulmonary fibrosis.

-Diseases that have been linked to RAGE are:
+Diseases that have been linked to RAGE include: